An orange world map with the MTFX logo below it, representing MTFX’s global reach and global money transfer network.

 6. Why is understanding the cross-border payments process important?

-Understanding the cross-border payments process helps businesses plan for fees, timing, and regulatory requirements.
+Understanding the cross-border payments process, including how to send money effectively, helps businesses plan for fees, timing, and regulatory requirements.
 It enables better financial forecasting, reduces operational risks, and ensures suppliers and employees are paid on time, which is critical for maintaining strong international relationships.

 7. Is international money transfer explained differently for businesses than for individuals?